openFrameworks-arm/openFrameworks_UDOO/README.md

 http://www.jvcref.com/files/UDOO/udoo_jessie_xfce_OF_SHRUNK.img

-- Use dd to write to an SD card
+- Use dd to write to an SD card.
+This similar but not exact to [these instructions](http://xmodulo.com/2013/11/write-raspberry-pi-image-sd-card.html).
+Be careful.

 `$sudo dd if=udoo_jessie_xfce_OF_SHRUNK.img of=/dev/REPLACE_THIS_WITH_SD_CARD_OR_SUFFER bs=1M`